 - Indicative of a healer, conventional or natural

 Not unlike Temperance, The Star follows on from yet another turbulent card, The Tower.
 The violent force of the The Tower paves the way for further healing and The Star helps to provide stability after such a storm.
-In the context of health, the woman in The Star stands naked with no resistance, symbolising great vulnerability or susceptibility in health.
-However this lack of resistance can be strengthened by inner calm, peace and letting go, expressed by a positive mindset, mantra or focused meditative state.
+In the context of health, the woman in The Star stands naked and unprotected, symbolising great vulnerability and susceptibility in health, however this lack of protection can be strengthened by inner calm, peace and letting go, such as a positive mindset or meditation.
+Just being ok with where you are at, even if you are unwell, can be healing in itself.
 Letting go can also be seen in the context of cleansing the physical and spiritual bodies to raise our healing energy.

 - Physically vulnerable

 - Need for inner peace and calm, and to cleanse toxicity, whether physically, psychological or spiritual

 The 5 of Pentacles depicts physical and social vulnerability, leading to a major health crisis.
 The card shows two people unable access resources (the church), highlighting the fact that we have fallen on hard times.
 This could be ourselves or someone less fortunate in our life.
 The card is a reminder that it's important to look at our health holistically, to also nurture our material world in an effort to protect and bolster our physical, mental and spiritual health.
 It also reminds us to give freely to those who are less fortunate.... what goes around, comes around.
 The card can indicate a collaborative effort to better health, finding support from those who understand and share in our suffering, such as support groups and organisations.